kubernetes/website/content/en/docs/contribute/new-content/overview.md

 {{% capture overview %}}

-This section contains information all contributors should know before beginning.
+This section contains information you should know before contributing new content.

 {{% /capture %}}